libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

     chain.stop();

 :func:`blockchain::store` is the recommended way to add new blocks to the blockchain.
-It finds the correct depth by looking up the previous block, handles reorganisations, validates the blocks and calls the subscription handlers.
+It finds the correct height by looking up the previous block, handles reorganisations, validates the blocks and calls the subscription handlers.